 Teeth whitening is the quickest way to improve your smile, giving an almost instantaneous cosmetic improvement.

-There are increasingly more beauticians and whitening booths undertaking this procedure illegally across Australia, and in our experience the results have been destructive to the person's teeth.
+Please be aware there are increasingly more beauticians and whitening booths undertaking this procedure illegally across Australia, and unfortunately we have seen some destructive and irreversible effects to the person's teeth and gums.

 Before any whitening takes place, a thorough screen must be completed to make sure there are no cavities present in the teeth.
 If undetected and the whitening procedure takes place, it will exacerbate the condition, causing the tooth to die.
 If the tooth dies, either root canal therapy or an extraction is required.